Clinically the dilated pores are manifested by micro-depressions with the appearance of "mandarin skin" and a less distinct complexion.

 The dilated pores correspond to the opening of the pilosebaceous channels, within which the sebum flows, there are thousands of them at the level of the face.The pore size is genetically determined.
 When they are apparent it is because they are dilated by the accumulation of impurities and sebum, which can eventually lead to the formation of blackheads and pimples.Their diameter tends to increase and manifeast with age and solar/sun damage.

-Sebum production depends on age.
-During infancy, the pores are practically invisible as there is hardly any secretion.
-At puberty, and during various periods of life with significant hormonal production, secretion increases and the pores become more visible, especially in greasy skin.
+The production of sebum is different depending on age.
+During childhood, pores are virtually invisible because there is almost no secretion.
+At puberty, and during the various periods of hormonal life, the secretion increases and the pores become more visible, especially in the case of oily skin.

 Then, with age and sagging of the skin, they distend, occupying a greater surface of skin which will become more and more visible.
 Between the ages of 25 and 50, they double diameter.They can be seen mostly on the forehead, nose, chin and cheeks.